1852 Info 2a: John Harper Crompton |

 Spelling Whyrill CROMPTON's name

-There are many different spellings of Whyrill's name in official documents.
+There are many different spellings of Whyrill's name in official and family documents documents.
 This has caused much consternation,

 | Above: Wyrill Kneeshaw's GRO birth entry in 1869 |